CaleyD/FrontEndGuidelines/README.md

 ### Maximize Cachability

 Referenced CSS, JavaScript and image files will automatically contain caching headers.
+This is configured in IIS.

 Can your AJAX request be cached client-side (with HTTP caching)?
 If so, add the proper HTTP headers server-side.